The Zen Studies Sangha

 Participate in a small, intimate practice group for 3-6 months at a time.
-Practice groups form when at least one Zen Studies Sangha or Bright Way Zen member steps forward to coordinate the group.
+Practice groups form when at least one member of the Zen Studies Sangha (a supporting member of the Zen Studies Podcast) or Bright Way Zen steps forward to coordinate the group.
 Domyo keeps a list of people who are interested, and when there are enough people plus someone willing to coordinate, a group will form – so email her with your interest.

 - Are peer-led; the coordinator simply helps organize communication and schedule meetings

 - Consist of 4-8 people interested in deepening their practice by supporting one another by meeting regularly